 - Scour the internet for motivational speeches or stories and book yourself on to courses, webinars or join a like-minded group.

 - Identify distractions and eliminate them, or set yourself a time limit for them and stick to it.

-- Take caffeine if you’re flagging – not to excess (one cup of coffee is my limit) but it will keep you alert and focused.
+- Take caffeine if you’re flagging – not to excess (2 cups of coffee is my limit) but it will keep you alert and focused.

 - Exercise – it releases endorphins that make you feel better, and will help you lose weight as well as give you thinking time.
-My best ideas come when Harry and I go for our walks.
+My best ideas come when Harry, Ernie and I go for our walks.
 Join a gym, dance to some music, run round the block – MOVE!

 Please accept this blog in the spirit in which it is offered.
 I am intending only to give you some light hearted food for thought here – not reams of indigestible facts that you can find elsewhere all over the internet.
 If any of the suggestions ring a bell for you – great.
 This is a simplified version to give you a taster, so if your problem is more serious, and you feel you need more in-depth professional help, please contact me.
 I can help you identify any underlying issues that may be holding you back, and allow you to kick-start the process of moving you forward again.
 And of course, if you feel the need to visit your GP please go straight away.
 NLP, hypnotherapy and counselling are not a substitute for professional medical advice, but a complementary therapy.
 Thank you for reading this, and I hope to meet you soon.